-Children assigned to morning barn chores and garden harvest get up a bit earlier than their fellow campers.
+Children assigned to morning barn chores and garden harvest get up a bit earlier than other campers.
 They make their way to the barn and garden to care for our animals and harvest food for the day’s meals.

 As they return, the rest of Camp stirs.
 Everyone gathers in the dining room for a delicious, healthy breakfast — of eggs, oatmeal, fruit, or pancakes with our own maple syrup, for instance.

-After breakfast, campers return to their tents and cabins to tidy up their tent space.
-They work together to take out the trash, sweep the floor, and make their own beds.
+After breakfast, campers return to their tents and cabins to tidy up their living space.
+They work together to take out the trash, sweep the floor, and make their beds.